Our active perspective means we can help you see opportunities and risks differently. Discover how to strengthen your investments.

 “Today private equity and debt form a combined $13 trillion market, up from less than $1 trillion two decades ago”

 For decades, diversification strategies focused on the two traditional asset classes: stocks and bonds.
 The use of these assets evolved significantly, but they remained core building blocks.
 Two critical factors had to remain in place, however, for this strategy to keep working: a low correlation between the two asset classes and limited volatility for bonds, given the reliance on them as a source of stability.
 Among other structural market changes, these two factors are no longer in place.
+As a result, an era of simplistic portfolio construction – with its reliance upon asset class assumptions that no longer hold true – is over.
+Creating resilience within portfolios requires a new approach and a new asset mix.

 Asset allocation: what worked in the past, and why it’s not working now